-Nine projects have been chosen as recipients of the DTO-BioFlow Open Call.
-This initiative aims to identify data holders capable of providing sustained and long-term access to previously inaccessible data through EMODnet Biology to the EU DTO.
-The selected projects will participate in a data training workshop scheduled for April 2024.
-This workshop will take place at the InnovOcean Campus of the Flanders Marine Institute (VLIZ) in Ostend, Belgium, from April 22nd to 24th.
+Nine projects were chosen as recipients of the DTO-BioFlow Open Call.
+This initiative aimed to identify data holders capable of providing sustained, long-term access to previously inaccessible data through EMODnet Biology to the EU DTO.
+The selected projects participated in a data training workshop held in April 2024.
+The workshop took place at the InnovOcean Campus of the Flanders Marine Institute (VLIZ) in Ostend, Belgium, from April 22nd to 24th.

 Meet the winner projects below!